Zhiro90/bat-zhiro-quicktools/README.md

 6. Save changes.

 ![My Custom Context Menu](mymenu.png)

-*(This is how my setup looks using the icons included in the repo)*
+*(This is how my setup looks using the icons included in the pack)*

 ### Method 2: "SendTo" Folder (Native)
 1. Press `Win + R` and type `shell:sendto`.